-Table 29 - Operating Issues and Concerns
+Table 30 - Operating Issues and Concerns

 a.
 Back up configurations before firmware update.
 All the previous configuration data is erased after firmware update.
-Contact Application Engineering for more information on support for firmware.
+Contact Application Engineering for more information

 IMPORTANT: If the controller enters the configuration state for the convenience of I/O configurations, then users can manually switch to the running state after finishing configurations.
 To do so, press Enter + Up at the same time, then press Enter to confirm the switch after 8RUN STATE appears on the LCD.